Shachar297/Ldap-GoogleAuth/server/requirements/README.md

 * make sure the ldap instructions are complete and ldap is up and running.

 * There are several dependecies here, run [dependencies.sh](path) to store them.

+## Flow

+* Start Ldap Server
+* Start NodeJs

+* This example goes automaticly when server starts, details are hard-coded within the [ldap-logic](../logic/ldap-logic.js).
+* If you want to chane this, pass in to the argument to the [ldap-controller](../controllers/ldap-contoller.js) and change the and pass it on to the next module.

+* Next, for test you will be printed the google QR-code, then you will need to scan it, if logged in successfuly.